-Why Lean Management with 4Results?
+Why Lean Manufacturing with 4Results?

 Our main competitive advantage is a holistic approach to the organization.
-While implementing Lean Management projects we try to see the broader business context – the impact of our actions not only on the outcome but also on other areas of the company operation.
+While implementing Lean Manufacturing projects we try to see the broader business context – the impact of our actions not only on the outcome but also on other areas of the company operation.
 We focus not only on hard components (processes, tools, knowledge) but also on people, their attitudes, motivation, skills.
 That is why we simultaneously increase the safety and effectiveness of projects!

 Typical needs and challenges to which we respond: